Scott Spiezio

 Scott Edward Spiezio (/ˈspiːzi.oʊ/; born September 21, 1972) is an American former professional baseball infielder.
-He is well-known for his time as a member of the Anaheim Angels, when he hit a three-run home run in Game Six of the 2002 World Series against the San Francisco Giants, sparking the Angels to a dramatic come-from-behind victory.
-He also played for the Oakland Athletics, Seattle Mariners, and St. Louis Cardinals, and is the son of former major leaguer Ed Spiezio.
+He is well known for his time as a member of the Anaheim Angels, when he hit a three-run home run in Game Six of the 2002 World Series against the San Francisco Giants, sparking the Angels to a dramatic come-from-behind victory.
+He also played in Major League Baseball (MLB) for the Oakland Athletics, Seattle Mariners, and St. Louis Cardinals, and is the son of former major leaguer Ed Spiezio.

 In addition to Spiezio's pivotal moment helping the Angels win the World Series, 2002 was also his most productive full season, with a .807 OPS.
 Spiezio was a utility player on the St. Louis Cardinals 2006 World Series championship team.

 Amateur career

 Spiezio attended Morris High School in Morris, Illinois, and was a letterman in baseball.
 In baseball, he was named his league's MVP and was an All-State selection.

 Spiezio played college baseball for the University of Illinois at Urbana–Champaign.
 He made the All-Big 10 Team in baseball in 1992 and 1993.
 In 1992, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League, and returned to the league in 1993 to play for the Cotuit Kettleers.